Senne (river)

 The Senne (French, /fr/) or Zenne (Dutch, /nl/) is a small river that flows through Brussels, Belgium.
+It is an indirect tributary of the Scheldt, through the Dyle and the Rupel.
 Its source is in the village of Naast near the municipality of Soignies.
-It is an indirect tributary of the Scheldt, through the Dyle and the Rupel.
-It joins the Dyle at Zennegat in Battel, north of the municipality of Mechelen, only a few hundred metres before the Dyle itself joins the Rupel.

-In total, the Senne is 103 km long.
-The Woluwe and the Maelbeek are some of its tributaries.
+After a total length of 103 km, it joins the Dyle at Zennegat in Battel, north of the municipality of Mechelen, only a few hundred metres before the Dyle itself joins the Rupel.
+The Woluwe and the Maelbeek are some of the tributaries of the Senne.